 Food and Shelter Program Applications Sought By Northern Berkshire United Way

-North Adams – The National Board has awarded Berkshire County $63,887 in Phase 36 Emergency Food and Shelter Program (EFSP) assistance.
-Northern Berkshire United Way, local administrator of the program, is urging qualifying organizations located throughout Berkshire County to submit an application for supplemental emergency food and shelter funding for Phase 36. (click here for application)
+North Adams – The National Board has awarded Berkshire County $47,458 in Phase 37(FY19) Emergency Food and Shelter Program (EFSP) assistance and $67,662 in CARES ACT (FY20) funding.
+There are two application forms: one for Phase 37(FY19) (click here for Phase 37 application), and one for PHASE CARES (click here for Phase CARES application), while both funds will run concurrently.
+An application must be completed for each Phase organizations want to apply for.
+Northern Berkshire United Way, local administrator of the program, is urging qualifying organizations located throughout Berkshire County that want to submit an application for supplemental emergency food and shelter.

 The funding award is made by a National Board that is chaired by the Federal Emergency Management Agency (FEMA) and consists of representatives from the Salvation Army, American Red Cross, The Jewish Federations of North America, Catholic Charities USA, National Council of the Churches of Christ in the USA and United Way Worldwide.
 Funds pass directly from FEMA’s EFSP program to the local agencies that are awarded funding, and a sub-committee of the local board made up of representatives of organizations that are not requesting or receiving funds determines the actual organizations that receive funding.